-Heritage sites around the Solway coast have significant links to Robert the Bruce and Edward I. Clues to this history are still to be seen in the Cumbrian Solway landscape and buildings.
-For example, one historic site is the abbey below where the father of Robert the Bruce, the Earl of Carrick, was buried and which in later years was also raided by his son ‘The Bruce’.
+Heritage sites around both the Scottish and the English sides of the Solway coast have significant links to Robert the Bruce and Edward I. One such site in Cumbria is the abbey in the photograph below.
+This is where the father of Robert the Bruce, the Earl of Carrick, was buried and which in later years was also raided by his son ‘The Bruce’.

 The abbey where the father of Robert the Bruce is buried

 Edward I was not buried at the site of his death as shown in the new Netflix film Outlaw King.
-His body was taken to the nearest church and there lay in state until the arrival of his son Edward II, who then took the remains of his father to Westminster for a royal funeral.
+His body was taken to the nearest church, which was in Cumbria, and there lay in state until the arrival of his son Edward II, who then took the remains of his father to Westminster for a royal funeral.